-There are a number of anti-avoidance provisions which apply in relation to income tax.
+There are a number of anti-avoidance provisions that apply in relation to income tax.
 Among other provisions, the Japanese CFC (controlled foreign company) regime is the most important provision for Japanese resident high-net-worth individuals.

 The Japanese CFC regime is a mechanism to include income generated by a CFC in its Japanese parent company's or its individual Japan-resident shareholders' income and tax it in Japan under certain conditions in order to deter tax avoidance by utilising CFCs, especially in low/zero tax countries.
-To briefly introduce the complex rules of the Japanese CFC regime, the CFC rules generally apply if (a) Japanese corporations and Japanese resident individuals collectively own more than 50% of a foreign corporation, (b) a particular individual/corporate shareholder owns 10% or more of such foreign corporation, and (c) if the foreign corporation falls under either "Specified CFC" or the non-Specified CFC that meets certain requirements.
-A Specified CFC is a controlled foreign subsidiary that meets one of the following conditions: (i) paper company; (ii) cash-box company; and (iii) black-list company.
+To briefly introduce the complex rules of the Japanese CFC regime, the CFC rules generally apply if (a) Japanese corporations and Japanese resident individuals collectively own more than 50% of a foreign corporation, (b) a particular individual/ corporate shareholder owns 10% or more of such foreign corporation, and (c) if the foreign corporation can be defined as either a "Specified CFC" or a "non-Specified CFC" that meets certain requirements.
+A Specified CFC is a controlled foreign subsidiary that is one of the following: (i) a paper company; (ii) a cash-box company; or (iii) a black-list company.
 If such Specified CFC's effective tax rate is below 30%, the full amount of income of the Specified CFC will be included in the income of its individual Japan-resident shareholders.
-Even if the foreign corporation does not meet the test of Specified CFC, if the effective tax rate of the CFC is below 20%, the full-inclusion rule or partial inclusion rule (depending on the substance of the CFC) is applicable.
+Even if the foreign corporation does not meet the test to be defined as Specified CFC, if the effective tax rate of the CFC is below 20%, the full-inclusion rule or partial inclusion rule (depending on the substance of the CFC) is applicable.